mgoellnitz/trackdown/README.md

 There are two ways to setup TrackDown: Have the issues file integrated in your source code repository, or place it in a arbitrary place of your chosing.

-The first - default - way is to use it in a separate branch of you source code repository and have it editable in your IDE through a symbolic link to the issue collection file which is maintained by you through direct typing or the commit hook integration.
+The first - default - way is to use it in a separate branch of your source code repository.
+It is kept visible and editable through a symbolic link at the root level of the source code repository.
+Of course this file is touched automatically via commits to your sourcecode through the post-commit hook of TrackDown.

 The second way is to use the file at a different location - e.g. in the wiki of the project instead of the source code repository, which is described later.

+In both cases the automatically maintained roadmap file resides next to the issue collection file.

 ## Initialize the Repository

-If you want to track the issues in a trackdown branch of your source code repository and not in any other location of your chosing, you need to modify the [GIT][git] repository accordingly.
+If you want to track the issues in a TrackDown branch of your source code repository and not in any other location of your chosing, you need to modify the [GIT][git] repository accordingly.
 Your source code repository must contain at least one commit for this to work.
 To initialize a [GIT][git] repository that